zungnguen/MB/README.md

 # MB
 MiBolsillo

-The following classes have been written in Java.
+The following classes have been written in Java (Eclipse platform).
+The way to implement this is to just create a Java Project, putting all of these classes into 1 project will allow for them to interact together, without the need of importing the classes or packages, and to check the code, you just need to run the Main.java class.

 I use 3 classes, Graph, Main and Edge.
 Edge is just a class that defines what an Edge is.
 Whilst Graph countains all the methods that actually do things on my graph of nodes.